Christmas – Wienachten December 25th, 26th, and 27th

 |Old Colony Mennonite Church in Bluemenort Nuevo Ideal Durango Mexico|

 We call holidays Helje Doag (holy days) referring especially to those holidays with a three-day commemoration.
 We observe Easter Sunday, Monday and Tuesday, in the colonies during which we do not work or do business transactions.
 We also observe three days for Pentecost and three days for Christmas, in which there are church services on Sunday morning and Monday morning.

 Low German families in Canada may miss school, work, and other appointments on these days.

 We call the day before each of these holidays Helje Owent on these days there is no school in the colonies in Mexico.
 The whole family works hard to prepare for the holiday or holidays to follow.

-Christmas – Wienachten is a tree day holiday we call the first, second and third day of Christmas.
+Christmas – Wienachten is a three day holiday we call the first, second, and third day of Christmas.
 On Helje Owent too Wienachten (holy night) each child sat a bowl on the table by their spot where we ate.
-Christmas morning Santa had put gifts into the bowls such as peanuts, candy, store bought cookies, socks, a handkerchief, material for a dress and sometimes a toy.
+Christmas morning Santa had put gifts into the bowls such as peanuts, candy, store-bought cookies, socks, a handkerchief, material for a dress, and sometimes a toy.
 After church services, most people have family gatherings.

 Epiphany – Helje Dree Kjeenijch (Day of the Three Holly Wise Men) we observe this one-day holiday on January 6.